JetBrains/Qodana/topics/global-configuration.md

     </tr>
 </table>

-To be able to upload global configurations to Qodana Cloud, you should use a special token.
+To be able to upload global configurations to %cloud%, you should use a special token.

 > You can manipulate tokens only if your user has an admin role, see the [list of roles](cloud-user-roles.md) for details.

-To upload configurations to Qodana Cloud, run your CI/CD pipeline.
-Once uploaded, global configurations become available in the [organization settings](cloud-organizations.topic) of Qodana Cloud UI.
+To upload configurations to %cloud%, run your CI/CD pipeline.
+Once uploaded, global configurations become available in the [organization settings](cloud-organizations.topic) of %cloud% UI.